-Currently the California Board of Psychology requires that only the substance abuse detection and treatment training be completed at a degree-granting educational institution, such as LLU; the other requirements can be completed from any continuing education course approved by the American Psychological Association.
+Courses Required for State Licensure.
+Students in the Ph.D.
+Clinical Psychology program are also advised that several states require specific courses for licensure.
+They are encouraged to consult with the relevant state board of psychology regarding the requirements for the state in which they expect to work following completion of the program.
+Most courses can be taken online from private companies for a nominal fee; however, the California Board of Psychology currently requires that the substance abuse detection and treatment training be completed at a degree-granting educational institution, such as LLU; the other requirements can be completed from any continuing education course approved by the American Psychological Association.
 Given that requirements for licensure can change, students are encouraged to remain abreast of licensing requirements in the state(s) in which they intend to become licensed.
+The Department of Psychology will regularly offer a course in substance abuse detection and treatment; it may offer other courses that fulfill CA licensure requirements as departmental time and resources allow, but this is not guaranteed.

 Comprehensive Examination.

 The goal of the comprehensive examination is to ensure that students enrolled in the Ph.D. program at Loma Linda University have reached a minimum level of both academic and clinical competency, and to maintain the integrity of the discipline of psychology in the department.
 To this end, the comprehensive examination is to allow students to demonstrate their knowledge of the scientific, methodological, theoretical, and clinical foundations of psychology as they apply to professional practice.